abayomi2/flask-REST-API-CICD/README.md

 # CI/CD Pipeline for Flask Application on AWS EKS using Jenkins and Terraform

 This project demonstrates an end-to-end CI/CD pipeline that automates the deployment of a Python Flask web application to a Kubernetes cluster (AWS EKS).
-The pipeline uses Jenkins for orchestration, Terraform for Infrastructure as Code (IaC), Docker for containerization, Docker Hub as the image repository, and GitHub for version control with webhook integration for continuous integration.
+The pipeline uses Jenkins for CI/CD, AWS EKS for container app orchestration, Terraform for Infrastructure as Code (IaC), Docker for containerization, Docker Hub as the image repository, and GitHub for version control with webhook integration for continuous integration.

 ## Project Overview

 The core objective is to showcase a robust DevOps workflow:
 1.  **Infrastructure Provisioning:** AWS EKS cluster and supporting resources are provisioned using Terraform.
-2.  **CI/CD Server Setup:** A Jenkins server is set up on an AWS EC2 instance with all necessary tools (Java, Docker, AWS CLI, kubectl).
+2.  **CI/CD Server Setup:** A Jenkins server is set up on an AWS EC2 instance with all necessary tools (Java, Docker, AWS CLI, kubectl, Trivy).
 3.  **Application Containerization:** A simple Flask application is containerized using Docker.
 4.  **Automated Pipeline:** A Jenkins pipeline (`Jenkinsfile`) defines the CI/CD process:
     * Checkout code from GitHub.